FTCA Wrongful Death Administrative Complaint for 8-Year-Old Anadith Danay Reyes Alvarez

 On November 24, 2020, the district court granted in part and denied in part motions for summary judgment from both the Plaintiffs and the Defendants.
 The case was argued on appeal on November 16, 2021.
 On May 12, 2022, the Ninth Circuit Court of Appeals reversed, vacated, and remanded this case to the district court.
 The court of appeals held that ICE and DHS had failed to meet their burden to show that their search for records was adequate “beyond material doubt,” failed to support their withholding of responsive documents—including by relying on mere boilerplate justifications—and failed to adequately segregate responsive, non-exempt records.

 On October 17, 2022, a magistrate judge held a case management conference with the parties and referred the case to another magistrate judge for a settlement conference.
 The court continued the case management conference to May 8, 2023.
+Defendants continue to produce documents responsive to the FOIA request and the case has been referred for a settlement conference.

 Documents:

-Counsel: Grant & Eisenhofer P.A.; Transgender Law Center; Law Office of R. Andrew Free
+Counsel: Grant & Eisenhofer P.A. | Transgender Law Center | Law Office of R. Andrew Free

 Contact: Dale Melchert | Dale@transgenderlawcenter.org